-- The exhaust pipe can terminate in an open vertical orientation without concern about rain infiltration; rain will drain away through the condensate trap. - If used, the intake air pipe is not typically drained, so it must be terminated with a down-turned elbow (see Figure 4).
-The intake pipe does not need to penetrate the roof at the same elevation as the exhaust (as shown); lower down roof is OK. - Optional bird screen may be placed in a termination fitting.
+- The exhaust pipe can terminate in an open vertical orientation without concern about rain infiltration; this will drain away through a properly configured condensate trap. - If used, the intake air pipe is not typically drained, so it must be terminated with a down-turned elbow (see Figure 3).
+The intake pipe does not need to penetrate the roof at the same elevation as the exhaust (as shown); lower down roof is OK. - To promote the projection of exhaust away from the building and from the intake pipe, reduction of 3" pipe to 2" is permitted for a maximum lineal travel of 3' (e.g. the final 3') including 2 x 90° elbows on each side. - Optional bird screen may be placed in a termination fitting.
 Leave unglued, and hold in place with a short nipple.
 This permits easy access for cleaning. - For roof top venting of multiple boiler sets, group all intake terminals together for a common penetration through a custom cap.
 Alternatively, place in the closest proximity achievable using commonly available pipe flashing.
-Similarly group the exhaust pipes and place the 2 separate groups of pipes at least 3' apart (the closest intake and exhaust pipes shall be 36" or more apart).
+Similarly group the exhaust pipes and place the 2 separate groups of pipes at least 3' apart (the closest intake and exhaust pipes shall be 36" - or more - apart).
 Use the same 24" (minimum) vertical separation for all termination options.
 For alternate group terminations, contact the IBC Factory for written guidance. - DO NOT exhaust vent into a common venting system.

-Figure 4: Rooftop vent terminal configurations
+Figure 3: Rooftop vent terminal configurations